Sopanha2020/Housing-Price-in-Mexico/README.md

 # work-ds-curriculum-010-housing-in-mexico

 ## Purpose
 The real estate market is a crucial aspect of any economy and understanding the factors that impact property prices can be of immense value to both buyers and sellers.
-The purpose of this project is to create a predictive model that estimates the prices of apartmentsbased on various features such as surface covered, location, and borough.
-This project is focused on predictive data science and aims to provide insights into the real estate market in Mexico City.
+The purpose of this project is to create a predictive model that estimates the prices of apartmentsbased on various features such as surface covered, and location.
+This project is focused on predictive data science and aims to provide insights into the real estate market.

 ## Data
-The data used in this project was obtained from open sources and contains information on properties in Mexico City.
-The data was split into 5 CSV files and was pre-processed to remove any missing or irrelevant information.
+The data used in this project was obtained from open sources and contains information on properties.
+The data was pre-processed to remove any missing or irrelevant information.
 The main columns of interest after the cleaning process include:

 * Price
 * Surface covered